This post may contain affiliate links. Please read my disclosure policy for more details.

 - If you use saffron, place the strands in a glass with 2 Tablespoons of warm water.
 Let them soak.

-- In a large pot bring the broth to the boil, add the salt and the rice.
+- Bring the broth to a boil in a large pot and add the salt and rice.
 Reduce to medium heat and cook, stirring often, for about 15 minutes.

-- Stir in the saffron and the coloured water, and keep cooking for a further 5 minutes or until cooked.
-Add a touch extra liquid if needed.
+- Stir in the saffron and the colored water, and keep cooking for a further 5 minutes or until cooked.
+Add a touch of extra liquid if needed.
 Keep stirring.

-- Cut the mozzarella into 10 dices, and pat dry them with kitchen paper.
+- Cut the mozzarella into 10 pieces, and pat dry them with kitchen paper.

 Shape the rice balls

-- Repeat with the remaining mixture and place the rice balls onto a tray.
+- Repeat this with the remaining mixture, and place the rice balls onto a tray.

 Arancini coating

-- Coat the balls in flour mixture then in the breadcrumbs.
+- Coat the balls in the flour mixture and then in the breadcrumbs.
 Space them out on a large baking tray.
 Repeat until all the arancini are coated.

 Fry them

-- Heat about 2 cups/480 ml of vegetable oil in a heavy based pan to 170°C – if you don’t have a thermometer, test the temperature by dropping in a small cube of bread, if the oil is hot enough, the bread should brown in around 30 seconds.
+- Heat about 2 cups/480 ml of vegetable oil in a heavy-based pan to 170°C – if you don’t have a thermometer, test the temperature by dropping in a small cube of bread; if the oil is hot enough, the bread should brown in around 30 seconds.
 Fry the arancini in batches for 2-3 minutes at a time or until nicely golden-brown, making sure they are not crowded in the pan and there's enough oil to cover them.
 Once done, lift them with a slotted spoon and place them to drain on the kitchen towel or paper.
-Sprinkle with a little salt while still hot.
+Sprinkle with a bit of salt while still hot.

 - Enjoy them freshly fried and still warm.